fermyon/bartholomew-site-template/content/index.md

 # OPTIONAL

 # The description of the page.
-description = "The Micro-CMS for Wagi"
+description = "The Micro-CMS for WebAssembly and Spin"

 # The name of the template to use. `templates/` is automatically prepended, and `.hbs` is appended.
 # So if you set this to `blog`, it becomes `templates/blog.hbs`.